agapas/GoodMorningTranslator/README.md

 # GoodMorningTranslator
-This is jQuery Mobile application which translates phrase: 'Good Morning' to 26 different languages.<br />
+This is jQuery Mobile application which translates phrase: 'Good Morning' into 26 languages.
 The languages are set as a list with filtration by the first letter.

-<b>LICENSE</b><br />
+Link to project page: [good-morning-translator](https://agapas.github.io/good-morning-translator/)

+## License

-This project is licensed under the [licenceType] License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the [GNU v3.0] License - see the [LICENSE.md](LICENSE) file for details.